Sequential Fair Resource Allocation under a Markov Decision Process Framework: Sequential Setting: Heuristic Algorithm

 The indicator function $ \mathbbm{1} \{{Y}_i^t >0\}$ ensures that we do not consider absent agents, i.e., those with no current or expected future demands\footnote{With a slight abuse of notation, in the objective function, we assume $0\times -\infty = 0$ to ensure that an agent without demand is not included, and gets no allocation.}. ${C}_i^t$ denotes the total allocation for agent $i$ over the period $t,\dots,T$, if the future demands would arrive exactly as their expectations.
 In other words, ${C}_i^t$ consists of the allocation in the current time step and the reserved allocations for the future.
 Then, the current allocation $A_i^t$ is a fraction of $C_i^t$ computed as

 Similar to the hindsight problem \eqref{eq:obj_offline}, we can efficiently solve \eqref{eq:obj_online} using a variant of the water-filling algorithm given in Algorithm~\ref{alg:waterfilling past alloc} in Appendix~\ref{app:waterfilling-past alloc}.
-As illustrated in Fig.~\ref{fig:waterfill-modified}, at time step $t$, the water-level $\mu_t$ is calculated while accounting for all previous allocations to the agents and their total expected future demands.
+As illustrated in Fig.~\ref{fig:waterfill-modified}, at time step $t$, the water-level $\mu_t$ is calculated while accounting for all previous agent allocations and all expected future demands.